More than 70 years ago,

 - 1994 – Opened the first licensed outpatient alcohol and substance abuse clinic for people with developmental disabilities

 - 1995 – Opened the first facility in New York State providing ongoing community-based services to people whose disability is the result of incurring a traumatic brain injury

 - 2007 – Opened the Bloomberg Residences (ICF’s of Intermediate Care Facilities) for people with intellectual and developmental disabilities (I/DD) who are medically frail, requiring 24/7 nursing care; Opened the Dixon Goodman Residences in 2010

 - 2008 – Developed first College programs for people with I/DD at the College of Staten Island and Kingsborough Community College.
 Now operating at a total of four community colleges.
 The programs are known collectively as the Mellissa Riggio Higher Education Programs.

 - 2009 – AHRC New York City Healthcare, an affiliate of AHRC New York City with expertise in the provision of healthcare to people with I/DD, granted the prestigious status of federally qualified health center (FQHC) by the federal government and began doing business under the name Access Community Health Center.

 - 2014 – Joined with the other four Metro Chapters of NYSARC Inc. to create Partners Health Plan (PHP), a not-for-profit managed-care company to support people with intellectual and developmental disabilities (I/DD).
 Currently, a provider in the PHP network, participating in New York State’s first I/DD FIDA or fully integrated Duals advantage program, a managed care initiative providing supports to people with I/DD

-- 2015 – Received an award from OPWDD to begin the development of long-term services and supports, electronic health record (EHR) as there are none in existence that meet the comprehensive needs of I/DD service providers.
+- 2015 – Received an award from OPWDD to begin the development of long-term services and supports, electronic health record, (EHR) as there are none in existence, that meets the comprehensive needs of I/DD service providers.